 The second site in the area will see us explore the habitats bordering the Guadalquivir River.
 Along the river we may get passing terns and gulls with Slender-billed Gull, Little Tern, and Caspian Tern all present here.
-The wetlands near the river are where we will search for two key species in the form of Marbled Duck (another very localized species in Europe) and Lesser Short-toed Lark, two species that are rare elsewhere in Spain.
-The area is also home to the striking Rufoustailed Scrub Robin which can be present well into September.
+The wetlands near the river are where we will search for two key species in the form of Marbled Duck (another very localized species in Europe) and the newly described Mediterranean Short-toed Lark (Formally Lesser Short-toed Lark), two species that are rare elsewhere in Spain.
+The area is also home to the striking Rufous-tailed Scrub Robin which can be present well into September.

-Overnight: Chipionia.
+Overnight: Chipionia